csci399-enterprisesoftwaredevelopment/syllabus/README.md

 ### Workflow

 1. Click on the appropiate project link in the [Project Due Dates](https://github.com/CSCI-490-MobileAppDevelopment-S2018/Project_Due_Dates).
 This will take you to the project in [CSCI-490-MobileAppDevelopment](https://github.com/CSCI-490-MobileAppDevelopment-S2018) GitHub Organization account.
-2. Create your Android project with the same name as our GitHub Organization project name with '-yourLastName' appended to the name.
+2. Create your Android project (in Android Studio) with the same name as our GitHub Organization project name with '-yourLastName' appended to the name.
 3. In Android Studio, share the project with GitHub.
 4. Read the instructions provided by the README file.
 5. Modify the files to complete your assignment.